Obsessed (1992 film): Plot

-Feeling betrayed, Lorie makes two attempts to see Ed, first embarrassing him in front of his friends and a new woman, Louise, then showing up drunk and barely dressed for his birthday night where she is chased away by Andie.
+Feeling betrayed, Lorie makes two attempts to see Ed, first embarrassing him in front of his friends and a new woman, Louise, then showing up drunk and barely dressed for his birthday night where she runs away upon seeing Andie.
 Rejected, Lorie tries to commit suicide.
 Ed feels guilty and visits the hospital to make sure she's stable, then leaves again without seeing her.
 In the doctor's office, Lorie describes to a psychiatrist what she thinks would have been the perfect romance, but is ultimately released.
 Lorie becomes increasingly unstable, following Ed and threatening to destroy his possessions.
 She blows up his boat, and Ed finally reports her.
 However, the police are unable to help without proof.

 Lorie is fired from her job due to her behavior, which she blames on Ed.
 At his house, she takes his handgun and waits.
 She then holds Andie hostage where Lorie tells her about her unhappy childhood and about how her own father neglected and abandoned her.
 As a result, Lorie then developed an unnatural attraction to older men whom she tries to mold each one in the image of her absent father.
 When Ed arrives, Lorie threatens to kill Andie despite pleas from Ed to lower the gun.
 Ed attacks and almost chokes Lorie to death before being pulled off by his daughter.
 Lorie is taken to another doctor's office but is hostile and refuses to cooperate.
 When she is led away to be committed to a mental hospital, she violently pulls her arm out of the guard's grasp.